-If you are thinking about selling a mobile home in Southern California, you will need to determine its value.
+If you are thinking about selling a mobile home in Greater Los Angeles, you will need to determine its value.
 Learn more about how to determine what its really worth in our latest post!

 Estimating the value for a mobile or manufactured home is a bit different than determining the value of a single-family property.
 By using the tips below, even someone not in the real estate industry will be able to come up with an approximate value.

 It’s important to know as much as you can about the property you are selling.
 There will very likely be repairs needed that you hadn’t previously been aware of.
 Make yourself a checklist, and carefully inspect every square inch of the house.
 On the inside, take a good look at the electrical system and make sure everything is in working order.
 Make sure all the switches and outlets are in working order.
 Check the walls to ensure the stability as well as any damage from water getting in.
 Do the same with the roof, keeping an eye out for water staining on the ceiling and walls.
 Check the flooring to make sure there are no soft spots or holes.
 This a common problem mobile owners face that single-family owners typically wouldn’t need to worry about.
 Check out the plumbing to ensure all faucets work properly and that there aren’t any leaks.

 Outside, you’ll want to look for any visible signs of damage to the siding and roof.
 Make sure there are no dents or places water can get in and that there are no soft spots or missing shingles up on the roof.
 You’ll want to also take a good look underneath to make sure there is no damage or pests living under the home.
 Look for any loose wiring or insulation, and repair as needed.